 In order to achieve this overall objective, the Company's capital management, amongst other things, aims to ensure that it meets financial covenants attached to the interest-bearing loans and borrowings that define capital structure requirements.
 Breaches in meeting the financial covenants would permit the bank to immediately call loans and borrowings.
-There have been breaches in the financial covenants of interest-bearing loans during the year.

-No changes were made in the objectives, policies or processes for managing capital during the years ended 31 March 2019 and 31 March 2018.
+No changes were made in the objectives, policies or processes for managing capital during the years ended 31 March 2020 and 31 March 2019.